The Almanachus,

 Dealings with osings are often transactional, though the wise will add that the osings themselves set the price, and that what they value is not always what a supplicant expects.
 Offerings, abstinences, and proper speech matter less as “bribes” than as the manners by which one approaches a will that is not human.

 Notably, communion with osings is not confined to the Courts.
 Ritual trance—sometimes aided by mushrooms, smoke, fasting, chanting, or sleeplessness—has long been the province of folk-practitioners: dryce, galdners, and others broadly named witches.
-In theory anyone may attempt such commerce; in practice, the attempt is perilous, and talent is unevenly distributed, thus the role of tercines, the college of priestesses specially trained to offer the correct sacrifice on behalf of supplicants.
+In theory anyone may attempt such commerce; in practice, the attempt is perilous and talent is unevenly distributed, thus the role of tercines, the college of priestesses specially trained to offer the correct sacrifice on behalf of supplicants.

 the mother and the six queens